stepleton/cameo/aphid/README.md

 Take care to avoid typos or copy/paste errors: mistakes in `/boot/uEnv.txt` can leave your microSD card unbootable, and you'd need to start over from Step 1.

-#### 3. Compile the firmware and prepare an empty 5MB disk image.
+#### 3. Compile the firmware and prepare a 5 MB drive image.

 Copy this directory and all of its contents to the PocketBeagle (usually accomplished via SCP to `beaglebone.local`).
 It's fine to place the copy anywhere in the home directory of the `debian` user.

 Log back into your PocketBeagle and cd into the copy of this directory.
 Begin the compile by typing `make`.
-Compilation of the firmware and construction of the disk image (which is just an empty 5,175,296-byte file called `profile.image`) takes a couple dozen seconds.
+Compilation of the firmware and decompression of the drive image (a 5,175,296-byte file called `profile.image` preloaded with the [Cameo/Aphid selector](selector/), unpacked from [selector/selector.image.zip]( selector/selector_image.zip)) takes a couple dozen seconds.

 #### 4. (optional) Prepare a separate partition for Cameo/Aphid drive images.

-This optional step establishes a separate FAT32 partition on the SD card for ProFile disk image storage---required for setting up the robustness to power failure described in Step 8.
+This optional step establishes a separate FAT32 partition on the SD card for ProFile drive image storage---required for setting up the robustness to power failure described in Step 8.
 First, from the directory created by Step 3, execute the script `setup_dos_partition_part1.sh` with superuser privileges, optionally with a size argument in bytes (a 512 MB partition is created by